shlomif/ci-gen-framework/README.md

 Copyright 2018 Shlomi Fish

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you can redistribute it and/or modify it under the MIT/Expat license.